 BECOME A COVID -19 EDUCATOR-PUBLIC HEALTH PARTNER

-In early February 2020 when COVID-19 was in China and Italy, Kaleolani Hanohano, then at Kaimuki HS was already preparing lessons on the potential for devastating human and economic impacts in Hawaiʻi.
-We discussed her lesson, I shared an excerpt from Queen Liliʻuokalaniʻs autobiography about her 1881 smallpox quarantine of Oʻahu.
-The education project grew out of a conviction that educators were the missing link in reliable, timely public health COVID-19 education.
+In early February 2020 when COVID-19 was still only in China and Italy, Kaleolani Hanohano, then at Kaimuki HS was already preparing lessons on the potential for devastating human and economic impacts in Hawaiʻi.
+After we discussed Queen Liliʻuokalani’s role in Oʻahu’s 1881 smallpox quarantine, the education project grew out of a conviction that educators were the missing link in reliable, timely public health COVID-19 education.

-The four modules provide a Hawaiʻi-Pacific Island history on infectious diseases, strategies to assess risks at home for COVID-19, strategies to protect and prevent, and up-to-date information on testing and vaccination.
-Support from Waiʻanae Coast Comprehensive Health Center and other health centers is available to address COVID-19 questions and concerns.
-In Module II an adult family member is invited to register at the project website to take a survey.
+The four modules provide a Hawaiʻi-Pacific Island history on infectious diseases, strategies to assess risks at home for COVID-19, strategies to protect and prevent it, and current information on testing, vaccination, and variants of SARS-CoV-2.
+Support from Waiʻanae Coast Comprehensive Health Center is available to address COVID-19 questions and concerns.
+In Module II an adult family member is invited to register at the project website to take a survey, with time compensated.

 We invite you to become a certified COVID-19 educator for grades 6-12 students and community members.
 Register below, get certified on Modules I-IV as a COVID-19 Educator and stay updated as an educator partner.
-Modules can be team-taught taught if you register as a team.
+Modules may be also selected individually ($50 per module) or selected by a team with the option to register as a team.
 Twice monthly Zoom sessions will be scheduled to discuss the curriculum and to provide updates on COVID-19.
 The curriculum project is supported by an NIH award for Pacific Alliance Against COVID-19 and an NSF award for teacher leadership.

 1. If you would like to access the curriculum without registering, please check out the modules below.